anahithambardzumyan/FDTD/README.md

 # FDTD
-This repo is contains all the codes and progress I made with learning FDTD
+This repo contains all the codes and progress I made while learning FDTD